giselejfox/giselejfox.github.io/src/journals/000-kindle.md

 ## 2024

+### Parable of the Sower, Octavia E. Butler

+> All I do is observe and take notes, trying to put things down in ways that are as powerful, as simple, and as direct as I feel them.

+> The thing is, even with my writing problems, every time I understand a little more, I wonder why it's taken me so long-- why there was ever a time when I didn't understand a thing so obvious real and true.

 ### Factfulness, Hans Rosling, Anna Rosling Rönnlund, and Ola Rosling

 > Knowing that most people are deluded means you don’t need to be embarrassed.
 Instead you can be curious: how does the illusion work?